 Sheila lives North of Goderich, Ontario with her husband, Dennis.
 They have two adult children who are following their own career paths.
 Sheila has an interest in camping, nature and loves to travel to see new things.

 Sue has enjoyed working creatively with clients and service providers to help meet the needs of the community.
 Sue has a background in the Social Service Worker – Gerontology diploma program and from University of Waterloo, Renison College, Social Development Studies, B.A. program.
 She likes to walk, read, swim, and spend time with family and friends in her spare time.

 Tim Ertel – Manager of Finance and Administration

-After the majority of Tim’s working life in the golf business, including 25 years as Manager of the Mitchell Golf & Country Club, he welcomed a career change and became Manager of Finance and Administration at CMHA Huron-Perth.
+After the majority of Tim’s working life in the golf business, including 25 years as Manager of the Mitchell Golf & Country Club, he welcomed a career change and became Manager of Finance and Administration at CMHA Huron-Perth, now Resilience HP.

 Tim graduated from Wilfrid Laurier University in 1986 with a Diploma in Business Administration and a BA in Economics.

 After living in Mitchell for 25 years, Tim, his wife and son and dog Rusty moved to Stratford in November of 2019.
 They all enjoy all that Stratford has to offer.
 Tim’s daughter lives and works in London.

 In his spare time, Tim likes to travel (though, Sobeys is about as far as he goes now), play golf, go fishing and biking.An avid sports fan, Tim enjoys watching most sports, particularly hockey, golf and football.
 He also enjoys spending time on his back deck with family and friends overlooking the lawn he just cut for the third time in a week.